overlordiam/AI-bug-recall/README.md

-# 🛠️ MCP Bug Resolver Tool – PRD
+# 🛠️ MCP Bug Resolver Tool - PRD

 ## 1. Overview

 This product is a **personal bug resolution assistant**, powered by a **local MCP server** that integrates directly with MCP-compatible IDEs (e.g., Cursor, Windsurf).
-It allows developers to ask questions like _“How did I fix this error before?”_ and retrieves previous bug fixes using Git commit history, code context, and embeddings.
+It allows developers to ask questions like “How did I fix this error before?” and retrieves previous bug fixes using Git commit history, code context, and embeddings.

 ---